 Students applying to the program are required to provide evidence of reading competence in one ancient or modern language necessary for their research.
 (Competence is normally demonstrated by the satisfactory completion of a two-semester course at the university level within the last four years.)
 Additional language preparation is required for admission in cases where the primary sources for the proposed area of study are in a language other than English.
 In such cases, applicants may be required to provide evidence of competence in more than one language and/or reading proficiency in one language.
 (Proficiency in a language is a higher level of reading ability, consistent with that which is normally acquired by the satisfactory completion of a four-semester course at the university level within the last four years.)
 Applicants proposing to focus their research in Biblical Studies, for example, are required to demonstrate proficiency in the language of their primary focus (Greek or Hebrew), and competence in either the other biblical language or a modern research language.
+(See also §C6.6 Competency, proficiency and expertise defined).

-Once admitted, all PhD students may need to give current evidence of their facility in their research language(s) by taking a TST Language Exam or by passing a TST Language Course (prior to registration in September).
-TST students who have fulfilled language requirements in TST's other degree programs may be exempted from further examination in these languages by the Admissions Committee.
+Once admitted, PhD students may need to give current evidence of their facility in their research language(s) by taking a TST Language Exam or by passing a TST Language Course (prior to registration in September).
+(See §C6.4 Acceptable Evidence of Skill) TST students who have fulfilled language requirements in TST's other degree programs may be exempted from further examination in these languages by the Admissions Committee.